Belinda-007/Belinda-007.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm Yanran Lin, a Ph.D. student in Computer Science at the University of Utah.
-My research focuses on augmented reality, neuroscience, and leveraging technology to study human interaction and cognitive processes.
-I earned my bachelor's degree in Computer Science from University of Michigan.
-During my undergraduate studies, I developed a strong interest in human-computer interaction and artificial intelligence, which eventually led me to pursue a Ph.D.
+Hi, I'm Yanran Lin, a first-year Ph.D. student in Computer Science at the University of Utah advised by Prof. Luis Garcia.
+I am always passionate about research that combines technology and human-centered approaches, aiming to address real-world challenges.
+My current work focuses on leveraging augmented reality to design naturalistic environments for neuroscience experiments, exploring how AR can enhance the understanding of brain behavior in dynamic settings.
+These challenges have driven my broader interest in Augmented Reality, Mixed Reality Systems, Human-Computer Interaction, Context Awareness, Dynamic SLAM, and Neuro-Symbolic Modeling.

 # Publications